grz0zrg/fas/README.md

 * tanh waveshaping (Wave 1 / Wave 2 : B component [0, 1] / A component [0, 1))
 * signal foldover (A component [0, 3])
 * noise (B added white noise factor to sine wave phase, maximum defined by command-line parameter)
-* convolver (A component integer part; Note : require huge amount of processing power with high amount of partials / long impulse)
+* convolver (A component integer part; Note : require huge amount of processing power with even low amount of partials / long impulse)

 Any combination of these can be applied to each partials with real-time parameters change.
 This feature may allow to easily add character to the additive sound.

 Partials effects can be disabled to speed up additive synthesis (or if FAS doesn't make use of Soundpipe), phase noise is then available when `BANDLIMITED_NOISE` is defined and can also be turned off.

+Additive synthesis use either magic circle algorithm or a wavetable, speed depend on architecture, magic circle algorithm is recommended. (note : noise is not available with magic circle)

 #### RGBA interpretation